lucasfurno/docs_en/api/v3/real-time-metrics/index.md

 ---

-## 3. Looking up the aggregate data for a specific dimension of a metric{#Lookinguptheaggregatedataforaspecificdimensionofametric}
+## 3. Looking up the aggregate data for a specific dimension of a metric {#Lookinguptheaggregatedataforaspecificdimensionofametric}

 It returns the aggregate data for a specific dimension of a metric related to the selected product.